 A Raptis Story

 As a migrant worker in the 1930’s Arthur Raptis Senior (Sr) sought employment in the industry he knew best, fishing.
-In the 1950’s the family moved to Adelaide and opened a fish and chip shop.
+In the 1950’s the family moved to Adelaide and his wife Anna opened a fish and chip shop.

-Soon, Arthur Raptis Snr began filleting his catch for local shops, and within a few years his entrepreneurial spirit had spread to his four sons and daughter, who developed the business into seafood wholesale and retail businesses in Adelaide.
+Anna and Arthur Raptis Sr had strong entrepreneurial spirits, and soon they began filleting their catch for local shops.
+Within a few years their entrepreneurial spirit had spread to their four sons and daughter, who developed the business into seafood wholesale and retail businesses in Adelaide.
 Half a century on, A. Raptis and Sons Pty Ltd (Raptis) has become one of Australia’s largest privately owned vertically integrated fishing companies in Australia.
 The company is proudly owned by the Raptis Family and has established a local and international reputation for responsible fishing and the supply of quality seafood products.
 Raptis seafood products can be found in many Australian supermarkets, local retail outlets and international markets.

 Australian Owned and Operated